-Tough Mudder, Warrior Dash, Savage Race, and Rugged Maniac– one gets an idea what they’re getting into just from the names of these obstacle course races.
+Tough Mudder, Warrior Dash, Savage Race, and Spartan Race – one gets an idea what they’re getting into just from the names of these obstacle course races.
 Which obstacle course race is best for you depends on who you are, but whichever it is, it’s going to be intense.

 Needless to say, the harder the course, the better.
 From mud pits, to rock walls, cargo net climbs, monkey bars and anything other sadistic obstacle race organizers can dream up, the more extreme the better.